evapachetti/3d_vit_ensemble/README.md

 │       ├── horizontal_flip
 │       ├── vertical_flip
 ```
-The ProstateX-YYYY folder refers to single patient acquisition, while the four subfolders contain the original and augmented versions.
+The ProstateX-YYYY folder refers to single patient acquisition, while the four subfolders contain the original and augmented versions of the images.

 ## Usage